tiyasha-paul/skillhive/README.md

 **For complete installation and usage instructions, please read [SETUP.md](./SETUP.md).**

 The setup guide covers:
-- Prerequisites (Node.js, Supabase, yt-dlp).
+- Prerequisites (Node.js, Supabase, yt-dlp)
-- detailed Environment Variable configuration.
+- Detailed Environment Variable configuration
-- How to run the Development Server and Audio Backend.
+- How to run the Development Server and Audio Backend

 ---